-Books have the potential to create a lasting impact while gently guiding children through characters and situations that promote important topics, including respect for diversity and acceptance.
+Books are a wonderful tool to begin meaningful conversations between children and adults.
+They have the potential to create a lasting impact while gently guiding children through characters and situations that promote important topics, including respect for diversity and acceptance.

 Help your children understand and welcome peers of all kind – below are a sample of books that help children understand the importance of acceptance.